 Send Money is a JPay service that lets the friends and family of an inmate transfer money directly into their inmate trust account.
-This is also the service that allows offenders, parolees and probationers to make their community corrections payments.
-JPay’s Send Money service is the fastest and most reliable way to transfer funds and make payments to corrections facilities and agencies in more than 30 states across the country.
+Also this service allows offenders, parolees and probationers to make their community corrections payments.
+JPay’s Send Money service is a fast and reliable way to transfer funds and make payments to corrections facilities and agencies in more than 30 states across the country.

 To send money to an inmate, you first need to open a free account with JPay.com.
 Once you’ve registered, click on the “Money” tab, select the inmate you would like to send money to, select the card you would like us to charge, and confirm your information.
 We’ll take it from there!